 All of Joy’s work is designed to raise awareness of the obstacles preventing people from interacting in ways that create a sense of mutual connection, with human and nonhuman beings.
 These obstacles are both internal (psychological) and external (social), and they are a key reason why we act against our own interests and the interests of others—often without realizing that we’re doing so.
 With awareness, we are better able to think freely and act compassionately, to create healthier and more fulfilling relationships and a more equitable and sustainable world.

 Flavia D’Erasmo has been with Beyond Carnism since 2017 and has worked in many capacities to serve the mission of the organization, including strategic planning, fundraising, design, grant giving, and publishing.
-Flavia became the Director of Operations in 2019, after having helped construct and implement new operational guidelines and shape a novel and streamlined strategic plan which helped bring the organization to a new level.
+Flavia became the director of operations in 2019 and then executive director in 2021, after having helped construct and implement new operational guidelines and shape a novel and streamlined strategic plan which helped bring the organization to a new level.
 Passionate about mission-driven impact and creating healthy, effective teams, Flavia has a strong commitment to the principles of effective altruism and to organizational resilience.
-She is responsible for all staffing and operations, and she works alongside Melanie Joy shaping the strategic goals of the organization.
+She makes sure that Beyond Carnism is running efficiently and sustainably, and she works alongside Melanie Joy shaping the strategic goals of the organization.

 Art and Creative Director